 If you have any questions, please feel free to contact our offices located in The Woodlands and Woodville, TX.
 We offer the newest diagnostic and treatment technologies for all your foot care needs.Read more about Stretching Your Feet

-If you have any questions please feel free to contact our offices located in The Woodlands and Woodville, TX.
-We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.Read more about Corns: What Are They, and How Do You Get Rid of Them
+If you have any questions, please feel free to contact our offices located in The Woodlands and Woodville, TX.
+We offer the newest diagnostic and treatment technologies for all your foot care needs.

 If you have any questions, please feel free to contact our offices located in The Woodlands and Woodville, TX.
-We offer the newest diagnostic and treatment technologies for all your foot care needs.Read more about Arthritic Foot Care
+We offer the newest diagnostic tools and technology to treat your foot and ankle needs.Read more about Arthritic Foot Care

 Hallux valgus is the scientific name for the condition commonly referred to as a bunion.
 This condition occurs when the bone between the joint and the base of the big toe protrudes, often causing pain and discomfort.
 An additional bone may form as a result of severe inflammation the bunion can cause, in addition to developing arthritis.
 The area may become red, tender, and swollen, and it’s suggested that larger-sized shoes are worn to replace shoes that do not provide adequate room for the bunion.
 There are several reasons why bunions may develop, including a predisposed inherited gene, improper shoes that are worn, or a condition referred to as flat feet.
 If the bunion is mild and tolerable, there may be conservative ways to treat this ailment.
 For more severe bunions, surgery may be a remedy to alleviate pain associated with this condition.
 A consultation with a podiatrist is recommended for additional information consisting of proper treatment techniques.